The balance of forms

 Venus retrograde

-Regarding Venus retrograde, Rudhyar considers that the planet, being a formative principle, in the retrograde phase, realises an opposition to organic and relational needs, almost a dominance of the ascetic spirit that fights temptations.
+Rudhyar posits that Venus, functioning as a formative principle, undergoes a phase during the retrograde motion where it opposes organic and relational needs, exhibiting a dominance of the ascetic spirit in its resistance to temptations.

 Aspects with the Sun

-In addition to the conjunction, Venus can form two minor aspects, the semi-sextile and the semi-square, for maximum elongation of 47°.
-Naturally, in addition to the meanings of the aspect itself, one should also consider the morning or evening rising.
-For example, the Venus Lucifer semi-sextile to the Sun would strengthen the emotional spontaneity, while with Venus Hesperus, we would emphasise the evaluative aspects.
-The semi-square acts on the same dynamic qualities of spontaneity-evaluation but in a framework of moderate resistance or inhibition in the affective manifestation.
-The conjunction leads towards the search for harmony and perfect union or directs towards an artistic-aesthetic expression of existence, provided that there are no concurrent negative aspects.
+In addition to the conjunction aspect, Venus can form two minor aspects: the semi-sextile and the semi-square, with a maximum elongation of 47°.
+It is essential to consider the morning or evening rising in addition to the meanings of the aspect itself.
+For instance, the Venus Lucifer semi-sextile to the Sun would enhance emotional spontaneity, while the emphasis with Venus Hesperus would be on evaluative aspects.
+Conversely, the semi-square influences the dynamic qualities of spontaneity and evaluation within a framework of moderate resistance or inhibition in emotional manifestation.
+The conjunction leads to the pursuit of harmony and perfect union, or it directs towards an artistic and aesthetic expression of existence, provided there are no concurrent negative aspects.